Updates, commentary, training and advice on immigration and asylum law

 3. applications for permission to stay under the five-year private life route

-6. applications for further permission to stay from applicants granted Discretionary Leave following refusal of asylum or humanitarian protection, where the applicant claims that refusal of permission would breach their ECHR rights
+6. applications for further permission to stay from applicants granted discretionary leave following refusal of asylum or humanitarian protection, where the applicant claims that refusal of permission would breach their ECHR rights

-7. applications for further Discretionary Leave from victims of trafficking or slavery who have had a positive conclusive grounds decision, have already accrued 30 months’ Discretionary Leave and are seeking to extend it for reasons related to trafficking or slavery
+7. applications for further discretionary leave from victims of trafficking or slavery who have had a positive conclusive grounds decision, have already accrued 30 months’ discretionary leave and are seeking to extend it for reasons related to trafficking or slavery

 It is possible for an applicant to pay their own fee but apply for a fee waiver for one or more dependants.
-It is also possible to ask for a waiver of the Immigration Health Surcharge only, and not the main application fee, if the applicant can only afford one of the two.
+It is also possible to ask for a waiver of the immigration health surcharge only, and not the main application fee, if the applicant can only afford one of the two.

 Criteria to be granted a fee waiver

 According to Home Office guidance for its caseworkers, applicants for a fee waiver will need to show that they cannot afford the fee.
+It goes on to specify that:

 The definition of destitution given in the guidance is the same as that for assessing whether asylum seekers are eligible for asylum support.
 Under section 95(3) of the Immigration and Asylum Act 1999, applicants are considered destitute when: